citusdata/postgresql-topn/README.md

     day;
 ```

-You can also instantly find the top 10 reviewed products across any time interval, in this case January.
+You can also instantly find the top 10 reviewed products across any time interval, in this case the first week of January.

 ```SQL
 SELECT